gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

 ## Introduction

-Welcome aboard the world of **SSH-based remote development** with PyCharm! 🚀 Imagine editing your DNN locally in PyCharm while harnessing the power of a remote Linux server—be it a GPU instance on Runpod, a cluster on Lambda AI, a bare-metal GPU box at Hetzner, or the new [Shadeform.ai](https://www.shadeform.ai?utm_source=genmind.ch) marketplace 🌐💻.
+Welcome aboard the world of **SSH-based remote development** with PyCharm! <br /> Imagine editing your DNN locally in PyCharm while harnessing the power of a remote Linux server—be it a GPU instance on Runpod, a cluster on Lambda AI, a bare-metal GPU box at Hetzner, or the new [Shadeform.ai](https://www.shadeform.ai?utm_source=genmind.ch) marketplace.
 With a secure SSH tunnel, you get:

 * **Massive compute on demand**